English Machine Reading Comprehension Datasets: A Survey: Extra Features and Statistics

-There are a few particular features about certain datasets we would like to mention: \begin{itemize} \item \textbf{ShARC}: in this case instance is a \textit{tree\_id}.
-There are several scenarios for the same snippet.
-We consider concatenation of the snippet, scenario and follow up questions with answers as a passage;
+\textbf{ShARC}: there are several scenarios for the same snippet.
+We consider instance to be a \textit{tree\_id}, and the concatenation of the snippet, scenario and follow up questions with answers as a passage;

-\item \textbf{HotpotQA}: we consider passage as a concatenation of all supporting facts, and instance is a title of supporting fact.
-In this case there a multiple instances for the same question.
+\textbf{HotpotQA}: we consider a passage to be a concatenation of all supporting facts, and an instance is a title of supporting fact.
+In this case, there are multiple instances for the same question.

+\textbf{TyDi}: we calculated the statistic for joined data from the English subset for both the Minimal answer span task and the Gold passage task for training and development sets.